SaraTohidi/OurData/README.md

 It contains all the information about COVID-19 cases, death, recover, lockdown, mobility, and so on.

-These information is based on both regional and country scales.
+These information are based on both regional and country scales.
 We tried to provide the latest information possible.

 We use different sources for collecting data, but mostly they are gathered by Bing.